 - (For COR1-GB.1306 Financial Accounting and Reporting only) By demonstrating proof or verification of one of the following: a) a U.S. CPA License; b) a passing grade on the U.S. CPA exam; or c) a chartered accounting certification (see tab #4 on this page)

 Students who do not pass a core course are unable to establish proficiency via the Stern Proficiency Exam in that course and must retake the course prior to graduation.

 FINC-GB.2302 Corporate Finance (3.0 credits)

 Full-time and Langone Part-time MBA students are not required to take the Corporate Finance elective course.
 However, a number of upper-level elective courses require Corporate Finance as a co-requisite or pre-requisite.
 Students who wish to establish proficiency in Corporate Finance as a co-requisite or pre-requisite may do so through the standard methods of establishing proficiency.

 All students must take this capstone Core course.
 It is not possible to establish proficiency in this course.

-Langone Part-time MBA students must take these three courses.
+Langone Part-time MBA students must take these two courses.
 It is not possible to establish proficiency in these courses.

 Students who possess an undergraduate major or advanced degree in a Core discipline area, or who have taken five or more courses in the subject, may choose to establish proficiency in that respective Core course.
+Please note that students with a concentration or sub-major must still complete five semester long courses in the subject matter in which they hope to establish proficiency.
 In order to establish proficiency based on previous coursework, students should make a formal request through the Core Course Proficiency Site.
 Students are not automatically given proficiency in any Core course(s).